- International Fees

 - Departmental approval needed

-- Enrollment is restricted to students accepted into the Medical Office Assistant program.
-Students who register for this course will be audited to ensure that they are on track to have all pre-requisite courses complete prior to starting in April.
-A Practicum Orientation class will be held April 12 at 12:00pm on Teams.
+- Registration is restricted to students accepted into the Medical Office Assistant program.
+Students who register for this course will be audited to ensure that they are on track to have all pre-requisite courses complete prior to starting in September.
+A valid Criminal Record Check must also be on file with BCIT at the time of registration.
+A Practicum Orientation class will be held September 13 at 11:00am on Teams.
 Any further contact with the Instructor will discussed and scheduled as needed throughout the term.

 Status